gin/2019-ethdenver/aave/README.md

 Expect tooltip with additional information about "Collateral Safetiness"

 __Problem & User Story:__
-The "Your Loan Detail" modal's fa-question-circle icon does not provide information to user.
+The "Your Loan Detail" modal's fa-question-circle icon does not provide information to the user.
-When I mouse hover over (or click) the fa-question-circle icon, I expect additional information similar to other pages on ETHLend.
+When I mouse hover over (or click on) the fa-question-circle icon, I expect additional information similar to other pages on ETHLend.

 ![alt text][03-borrowcreate-your-loan-detail-modal-fa-question-circle]